vdods/vorpy/README.md

     `sympy`.
 Take a look at the `cached_lambdified` function within this source.
 -   [vorpy.symplectic_integration](https://github.com/vdods/vorpy/blob/master/vorpy/symplectic_integration/) : Module implementing
     symplectic integrators; available is a family of separable Hamiltonian integrators and a nonseparable Hamiltonian integrator.
+-   [vorpy.tensor](https://github.com/vdods/vorpy/blob/master/vorpy/tensor.py) : Module providing functions for working with tensor values, notably the `contract` function, which does the same thing as `numpy.einsum` but allows `dtype=object`.

 # How to Install